serokell/blog-posts/typescript-for-haskellers/article.md

 #### Unions

-Moving forward, the next feature is union types.
+The next feature is union types.
-Unions are not tagged, so it is just a condition of possible types.
+Unions are not tagged, so they are just a set of possible types.

 ```typescript
 type Result = string | number | (() => string);
 ```

-Here and in the example with Unit types: if you already matched by some type, compiler knows that it will not be present in the future.
+Here and in the example with unit types: if you already failed to match some type, the compiler knows that it will not be present in the future.
-In the first `if`, we matched `typeof result === "number"`, so we know that in the code below it may be only `function` or `string`.
+In the first `if`, we passed `typeof result === "number"`, so we know that it may be only `function` or `string` in the code below.
-And we can simply run `lenght.toString()` on this value (even if `number` doesn't have such property) since both `function` and `string` have property `lenght`.
+And we can run `length.toString()` on this value (even if `number` doesn't have such a property) since both `function` and `string` have property `length`.
 But we can't `call` this value because `string` is not callable.
-We can do it only after matching with `string`.
+We can do it only after failing to match `string`.

 ```typescript
 const resultInterpreter = (result: Result): string | undefined => {